seungjun-moon/epsilon/README.md

 Along with the input image, we visualize the reconstructed image with RGB representation and mesh representation.
 Moreover, we show the depth image of the mesh, and obtained $T_n$ and $T_f$ together for the better understanding.
 We visualize (ground truth, rendered image, mesh representation, $D(M')$, $T_n$, $T_f$), respectively, in the figure above. $T_n$ and $T_f$ indeed find the appropriate interval using $D(M')$.

 <div align="center">
   <img src="assets/new.gif" alt="visualize" width="100%">
 </div>

+In the figure above, we visualize the novel view generation and novel pose generation of four subjects in People Snapshot datasets.
+While achieving 15 times faster rendering speed compared to the baseline, our model robustly generates the novel contents of given subjects.